SHARE

 • White wine.
 Choose a dry wine that you like the taste of.
 You can also omit this and just use additional veggie stock.

 • Bell peppers.
-I like to use mini sweet peppers when convenient, however, you can use traditional bell peppers (all colors) and chop them medium-thin.
+I like to use a mix of colors of bell peppers when convenient, however, you can use mini sweet peppers (all colors) and chop them medium-thin.

 • Parmesan cheese.
 You could also use pecorino romano or Mild Cheddar.
 This adds a bit of sharpness to the cheese sauce.
 If you like a stronger cheddar flavor, you can use sharp cheddar.
 For an even more mild flavor, use shredded Swiss cheese.